 Most vapers prefer power mode: it is just simpler.
-Kanthal, stainless steel and nichrome are the three most popular power mode wires right now, and you might be wondering what would be the best one for you.
-Again, take note that if you have, or suspect you have, a nickel allergy, then you should not vape on nichrome coils, and maybe you should also avoid stainless steel.
+Kanthal, stainless steel, and nichrome are the three most popular power mode wires right now, and you might be wondering what would be the best one for you.
+Again, take note that if you have (or suspect you may have) a nickel allergy, then you should not vape on nichrome coils, and maybe you should also avoid stainless steel.

 Kanthal has been the choice of most vapers for a longer time, due to its ease of use and higher resistance.
-Mouth to lung vapers appreciate their higher builds, and a 26-26 gauge Kanthal wire is always dependable—and hard to swap for anything else.
-Lower ramp up time can even be a plus for MTL vapers that like to take slow and long puffs.
+Mouth to lung vapers appreciate their higher builds, and a 26-28 gauge Kanthal wire is always dependable—and hard to swap for anything else.
+Lower ramp-up time can even be a plus for MTL vapers that like to take slow and long puffs.

 Nichrome and stainless steel on the other hand are excellent power mode wires for vaping at lower resistances—that’s not to say that they can’t be used for all kinds of inhales.
-Vapers that like to sub ohm enjoy the fact that they can go lower in ohms and benefit from the faster ramp up time.
-Flavor is very subjective, but many vapers that try nichrome or stainless steel swear that they get better flavor than they did with their previous Kanthal builds.
+And while flavor is very subjective, many vapers that try nichrome or stainless steel swear that they get better flavor than they did with their previous Kanthal builds.

 Nickel wire, also referred to as ni200, is generally pure nickel.
 Nickel wire was the first wire used in temperature control, and is the first wire in this list that cannot be used in wattage mode.